jayzerbeam/jayzerbeam/README.md

 ### 🪐 Future work 🪐

-I plan to take [Computer Networks](https://omscs.gatech.edu/cs-6250-computer-networks) at Georgia Tech next semester.
+I'm taking [Computer Networks](https://omscs.gatech.edu/cs-6250-computer-networks) at Georgia Tech next semester.

 After I complete the Full Stack Open course, I'd like to contribute more often to Open Source projects on Github and to work through the classic [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/9780262510875/structure-and-interpretation-of-computer-programs/).
 I've already started the latter, but have paused it due to time constraints.